 DNA testing for eating quality and yield

-Over the last 4 years we have invested in DNA testing for eating quality and yield, recognising that eating quality is paramount to consumer satisfaction.
-There is clear evidence that selection for high yielding, fast growing animals leads to a poorer eating quality outcome.
+Over the last decade we have invested in DNA testing for eating quality and yield, recognising that eating quality is paramount to consumer satisfaction.
+There is evidence that selection for high yielding, fast growing animals alone leads to a poorer eating quality outcome.
 DNA testing has allowed us to bend this curve and continue to improve performance while maintaining (and gradually improving) eating quality.
 As ram breeders and lamb producers we cannot ignore eating quality.

 Data collection is in our DNA!